Paria Canyon Backpacking Guide

 Paria Canyon Trail Campsites

-• Night 3: The next obvious campsite past Bush Head Canyon on the right side of the river, shown below (mile 30)
+• Night 3: On both trips, I stayed at an awesome riverside site past Bush Head Canyon on the right side of the river, shown below (mile 28).
+This is the last site with river access that is marked on the BLM map.

 Paria Canyon backpacking guide including gear, permits, campsites, and water sources